Wit-K/ChemStudent/theory.md

 4.  **Desorption:** Once the fuel is made, the metal must let go so the product can float away and make room for more CO2.

 ### The "Goldilocks" Zone
-This is the heart of modern research.
+The metal must bind to the CO2 with just the right amount of force for it to create products efficeintly.
 Scientists are trying to find or design a material that is just right.
 *   **Too Weak:** If the metal doesn't hold onto the CO2 strongly enough, the reaction never starts and all was there is Hydrogen.
 *   **Too Strong:** If the metal grabs too tight, the CO2 gets stuck.
 The surface gets clogged, and the reaction stops.
 This is the term define as "surface poisoning".
 *   **Just Right:** The metal holds onto CO2 long enough to break it, but lets go of after the product form.

 The goal of the research is to find a catalyst surface that has this perfect balance.

 ---

 ## 8. Catalyst materials
-Not all metals act the same and they can often be categorized into three groups based on what they produce when applied electricity:
+Not all metals act the same and they can often be categorized into three groups based on what they produce:

 ### Group 1: Hydrogen Producers
 **Metals:** Platinum (Pt), Nickel (Ni), Iron (Fe), Titanium (Ti) and more.